National Road 2 (Democratic Republic of the Congo)

 National Road No. 2 is a road in the Democratic Republic of the Congo.
 It runs from Mbuji-Mayi through Bukavu, Goma, and terminates at Beni.

 In the north, the road runs along the western edge of Virunga National Park until it reaches Kanyabayonga, where it cuts through the park to Rutshuru and then south to Goma, which lies on the northern shore of Lake Kivu around the western shore of Lake Kivu via Katana towards Bukavu.
 The condition of the road in North Kivu is passable, but from Bukavu to Kitutu, the condition of the road is very poor.

-National Road No. 3

-South of Kavumu there is a junction with National Road 3, which turns north-west and runs 400 km to Lubutu and then 240 km to the river port of Kisangani, which is the farthest navigable point on the Congo River from the capital Kinshasa.
-Riverboats and small ships link Kisangani to Kinshasa.